Nimesh-Srivastava/CodeChef/README.md

 This directory contains fully or partially accepted solutions of problems solved by me.
 If you have any queries, reach me [here.](https://discuss.codechef.com/u/nimesh_04/)<br>
 <br>
-Use the index given below to search for a required solution.
+Use the index given below to search for solutions.

 ## Sections